Slam1423/GuoJX_src/README.md

 # GuoJX_src

-This repository stores all the needed files to train the model.
+This repository stores all the needed files(from datasets to source codes) to train the model.

 First, change to this directory.
-Then there are 2 steps to start training after you download this repository.
+Then there are 2 steps to start training after you download this repository as follows.

 step1: